 Massage therapy and bodywork can help relieve chronic muscular tension and pain, improve circulation, increase joint flexibility, reduce mental and physical fatigue and stress, promote faster healing of injured muscular tissue, help improve posture, and reduce blood pressure.
-Massage and bodywork is also known to promote better sleep, improve concentration, reduce anxiety and create an overall sense of well-being.
+Massage and bodywork are also known to promote better sleep, improve concentration, reduce anxiety and create an overall sense of well-being.

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
 Since toxins are released from your soft tissues during a massage, it is recommended you drink plenty of water following your massage.
 If it is your first massage ever, or it has been a while since your last session, you may experience some of the detoxing effects the following morning, and/or some muscle soreness.
 The detoxing his may feel like mild/moderate nasea.
 It is rare, but a normal response from the body, and should pass in a few hours.
 These effects are exacerbated by not drinking enough fluids after your session.
 If you have any underlying medical concerns, please discuss with your doctor.

 Yes.
 That's why it's imperative that, before you begin your session, the practitioner asks general health questions.
 It is very important that you inform the practitioner of any health problems you are experiencing or medications you are taking.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage therapy or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required.
 We are always happy to speak with them - massage therapy and integrative healing are often very beneficial to most underlying medical conditions.

 There are numerous types of massage and bodywork; various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, and more.
 Sessions are designed to meet your unique needs – you are a unique person, and each day your body is slightly different.